-- the home page, or any other page or screen that is initially viewable by a visitor to such website, does not include any material that is harmful to children; - 2. access to any such material is restricted to a specific set of individuals through an age verification requirement; and - 3. the source code of such website contains the content description tag assigned to such website by the Department of Information and Communications Technology (DICT). - b.
-Operating a website containing any material harmful to children without displaying prominently the DICT tag on the home page or screen initially viewable by a visitor. - Sec.
-7. Duty to Report.
-It is hereby mandatory for all Internet Service Providers, credit-card companies and banks, teachers, and duly-licensed commercial establishment owners to report suspected and actual operation of website containing materials harmful to children over the Internet, including but not limited to child pornography, sexually explicit and violent materials, without displaying the DICT tag as required under Section 6 of this Act to the Online Child Safety Council established under this Act, or to the nearest law enforcement office in the locality. - Any person, having actual knowledge that a commercial establishment or a public institution from which children can access the Internet does not make use of the required filtering device, have the duty to immediately report the same to the Online Child Safety Council or to the nearest law enforcement office in the locality.
+(1) the home page, or any other page or screen that is initially viewable by a visitor to such website, does not include any material that is harmful to children;

+(2) access to any such material is restricted to a specific set of individuals through an age verification requirement; and

+(3) the source code of such website contains the content description tag assigned to such website by the National Telecommunications and Information Administration.

+(b) Operating a website containing any material harmful to children without displaying prominently the NTC tag on the home page or screen initially viewable by a visitor.

+SEC.
+7. Duty to Report. - It is hereby mandatory for all Internet Service Providers, credit-card companies and banks, teachers, and duly-licensed commercial establishment owners to report suspected and actual operation of website containing materials harmful to children over the Internet, including but not limited to child pornography, sexually explicit and violent materials, without displaying the NTC tag as required under Section 6 of this Act to the Online Child Safety Council established under this Act, or to the nearest law enforcement office in the locality.
+Any person, having actual knowledge that a commercial establishment or a public institution from which children can access the internet does not make use of the required filtering device, have the duty to immediately report the same to the Online Child Safety Council or to the nearest law enforcement office in the locality.

-23 Sec.
-8. PenaIties. -
+SEC.
+8. Penalties.

-- a.
-Any person, natural or juridical, found in violation of Section 5 hereof shall be punished with imprisonment of prision mayor and/ or a fine of not less than One Hundred Thousand Pesos (\$\P\$100,000.00) at the discretion of the court of proper jurisdiction. - b.
-Any person, natural or juridical, found in violation of Section 6 hereof shall be punished with imprisonment of prision correctional and/or a fine of not less than Seventy Thousand Pesos (\$\mathbb{P}70,000.00), at the discretion of the court of proper jurisdiction.
+(a) Any person, natural or juridical, found in violation of Section 5 hereof shall be punished with imprisonment of prisi6n mayor and/ or a fine of not less than One Hundred Thousand Pesos (Php100,000.00) at the discretion of the court of proper jurisdiction.

+(b) Any person, natural or juridical, found in violation of Section 6 hereof shall be punished with imprisonment of prisi6n correctional and/or a fine of not less than Seventy Thousand Pesos (Php70,000.00), at the discretion of the court of proper jurisdiction.